40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

 Provider: National Hispanic Health Foundation

 Requirements: (a) Enrolled full time in the following accredited graduate programs: Medicine: allopathic or osteopathic, Dentistry, Pharmacy, Nursing (including BSN), Public Health/Policy, Physician Assistant, (b) An affinity for the health of Hispanic communities and an interest in participating in NHHF Scholars Alumni activities, (c) U.S. citizen, (d) personal statement, (e) letter of recommendation.
-Please visit the scholarship website for more information.

 The National Hispanic Health Professional Student Scholarship helps fund the education of students in the medical field who demonstrate leadership, outstanding academic achievement, and who are committed to serving the Hispanic community.